The estimated reading time for this post is 152 seconds

 Remember the last time someone tried to intimate you?
-How about when a person (like a careless driver tailgating, or the drunken jerk standing in line for a beer) may think they can make you do something or react in some way?
+How about when a person (like a careless driver tailgating, or the drunken jerk in front of you standing in line for a beer) may think they can make you do something or react in some way?
 Exceed the posted speed limit ~ NOPE!
 Pay attention to public intoxication ~ NOT INTERESTED!
+Say something you didn’t mean to, HA!

 Go ahead be one, but don’t think I care!